dr-jam/ABL-Assignment/README.md

 Starter Tasks
 --------------------
 * Add a move action that takes a (int xdir, int ydir, int id) as input.
+This action should set the direction of movement for the agent and not automatically position the agent at a coordinate.
-* Make a MoveTo behavior that moves a bot to a target location over time.
+* Make a MoveTo(int id, int xpos, int ypos) behavior that moves the bot that matches the id argument to a target location over time.
+Note that this is not an action but a behavior that handles moving an agent over time from its current position to a destination.
+This behavior should succeed when the bot reseaches the destination.
 * Add a SetColor action that takes (int r, int b, int g, int id).
 * Add color sensing to the BotWME (this includes changes to BotSensor.java and BotWME.java).

 Intermediate Tasks
 --------------------
-* Add on action that creates a new Bot
+* Add on action that creates a new Bot.
 * Create 4 bots and have them keep a formation around the player.
+Your MoveTo behavior will be beneficial here.

 Advanced Tasks
 --------------------